Introduction

 Seamagine is an anomaly detection dataset where the vast majority of the images belong to the

-PASS class as compared to CIFAR-10’s unique K=10 classes.
+PASSclass as compared to CIFAR-10’s unique classes.

 Implications

-The Seamagine image size constraints the batch size since we cannot fit many images into a single GPU VRAM and multiple GPUs must be used to match the batch size we can configure with CIFAR-10.
+The differences have several implications:- The Seamagine image size constraints the batch size since we cannot fit many images into a single GPU VRAM and multiple GPUs must be used to match the batch size we can configure with CIFAR-10.

-The learning rate is also affected by (1).
+- The learning rate is also affected by (1).

-In general, the operating configuration of the same model as determined by Hyperparameter Optimization (HPO) algorithms is different between the two datasets.
+- In general, the operating configuration of the same model as determined by Hyperparameter Optimization (HPO) algorithms is different between the two datasets.